 Ever since moving to smaller buildings without buzzers, I’ve relied on Simpli Safe, a great alarm system without a contract.
 You buy the alarm and can order extra door/window sensors, glass break sensors, motion detectors (they are super sensitive to dogs and a pain, in my opinion).
-The system is easy to install (I installed one when I lived with Alaina and then installed the system at my new place, too).
 It’s just $25 a month, which is worth coming home and knowing that no one has entered my apartment while you’ve been away.
 And you can control the alarm from an app on your cell phone.
 And there’s even a panic button.

 Drop water, snacks, toilet paper, and hand soap at the new place before the move.
 If you’re feeling especially motivated, pick up a few things so you’ll have something to eat the day after the move to avoid relying on take-out.
 Also make sure you have all the basics–detergent, light bulbs, trash bags, nails, mr. clean magic erasers, rags, paper towels, sponges, etc. Moving is exhausting, and having to run to the store for something you might need is a pain.

 Did you go from a built in microwave to not having one?
 Need a new trash can or shower curtain?
 Is there a closet that needs shelving?
 Figure out what you don’t have and take care of that before the move.